 Cardiomyopathy From Alcohol Addiction

 Cardiomyopathy is a serious health condition affecting the heart.
-Consuming too much alcohol or binge drinking directly damages the muscles of your heart.
+Consuming too much alcohol or binge drinking directly damages the muscles of your heart and can lead to alcohol-induced cardiomyopathy.

 Over time, this damage physically weakens those muscles.
 At some point, they will no longer have the strength to pump blood efficiently.